baleada/docs/src/prose/logic/classes-overview.md

 6. Why constructors accept certain state and options

 The rest of this guide explains all the rules that classes follow.
 The words "all", "always", "any", and "never" are displayed in bold, to emphasize that the rules apply to every single class offered in Baleada Logic.

-Final note before we dive in: Baleada Logic is entirely written in TypeScript.
-This guide on API design is a good overview, but in practice, it's easier to rely on type hints and autocomplete to keep track of constructor parameters, instance properties, method parameters, etc.

 :::